 - Do you carry bus schedules?

 - We normally do not.
 You might find some in the Student Lounge on the second floor of the Campus Center building.
 You can find bus schedules on Oʻahu Transit Services' TheBus.org website.
-Route 73 serves the Leeward CC Pearl City campus, and you can download the timetable and route map, and view projected bus arrival times at the Leeward CC campus bus stop and the nearby Farrington Highway bus stops.
+Route 73 serves the Leeward CC Pearl City campus, and you can download the timetable and route map.
+You can view our Bus Arrival Times page for real-time projected arrival times at the Leeward CC campus bus stop and the nearby Farrington Highway bus stops.

 - Why is the library always so cold?